top of page

 https://www.abc.net.au/news/2025-08-04/australian-federal-police-commissioner-reece-kershaw-resigns/101577822?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-AUSTRALIAN FEDERAL POLICE REFUSING TO COMMENT ON TOP OFFICER RESIGNATION - 2025 AFP
+AUSTRALIAN FEDERAL POLICE REFUSING TO COMMENT ON TOP OFFICER RESIGNATION - 2025 AUSTRALIAN FEDERAL POLICE

 The AFP is refusing to comment on the sudden departure of one of its most senior figures.
 AFP employees were notified of Assistant Commissioner Doug Boudry's sudden departure just months after being recognised for distinguished service.